RevEngAI/reait/README.md

 NB: A smaller distance indicates a higher degree of similarity.

+#### Limited Search
+To search for the most similar symbols found in a binary to a specific embedding, use the `--found-in` option with a path to the executable.

+`reait -n --embedding /tmp/sha256_init.json --found-in ~/malware.exe`

+This downloads embeddings from `malware.exe` and computes the cosine similarity between all symbols and `sha256_init.json`.
+The returned results lists the most similar results by cosine similarity score (1.0 most similar, -1.0, dissimilar).

 ## Configuration

 `reait` reads the config file stored at `~/.reait.toml`.
 An example config file looks like: